 White Chocolate Mocha Mousse

-- 1 can full fat coconut milk COLD
+- 14 ounces full fat coconut milk * see note

 - ¼ cup white chocolate chips